brandonssipes/Cyberstakes2016/Cryptography/BashAt.md

 Solving Ciphers!!! yeah!

 <br>
-So they give you this file and it obviously isn't readable becuase it has been manipulated somehow.  <br>
+So they give you this file and it obviously isn't readable because it has been manipulated somehow.  <br>
 <br> Well you can either be smart and know what to do from the title.
 I wasn't that smart (although in hinde sight...)
 <br> Anyway given a ciphertext and no knowlegde of how it was ciphered can be a problem.<br> There is definatly a list of ciphers you
 should go through Considering: Caesar, Vigenere, etc...  <br> OR <br> you could plug it in to the handy dandy good ol' <a href="http://quipqiup.com/index.php">quipqiup</a>